 In Taylor’s Sport Management degree, you will take a variety of classes on business, sport law, finance, ethics, public relations, and sport marketing that will introduce you to a new dimension in the world of sports.
 Our students learn and study strategies for promotion, budgeting, sponsorship, capital structuring, legal disputes, human performance, web development, and sport technology.
 Graduates have a practical knowledge of how to lead, create, and manage sports programs of all kinds.

-The Kinesiology faculty recognize that the sports industry often is void of Christian influence.
+Taylor faculty recognize that the sports industry often is void of Christian influence.
 They look forward in mentoring you how to relate your Christianity to your career in Sport Management.

 You can build your resume on campus by managing intercollegiate teams with Taylor’s Athletic department, running the Kesler Student Activities Center (KSAC), or writing for the “Sports” section of Taylor’s student newspaper, The Echo.